multicatch/browsermob-proxy/README.md

 ### Logging

 When running in stand-alone mode, the proxy loads the default logging configuration from the conf/bmp-logging.yaml file.
-To increase/decrease the logging level, change the logging entry for net.lightbody.bmp.
+To increase/decrease the logging level, change the logging entry for io.github.multicatch.bmp.

 ### DNS Resolution